Walter Goncalves: ONE Championship

-Gonçalves faced Momotaro at ONE Championship: Collision Course 2 on December 25, 2020.
+Gonçalves faced Kohei Kodera at ONE: Collision Course 2 on December 25, 2020.
 He lost the fight by a second-round technical knockout, due to a leg injury sustained during the bout.

+ONE Flyweight Muay Thai World Grand Prix

-Gonçalves was booked to face Jonathan Haggerty in the quarterfinals of the ONE Muay Thai Flyweight Grand Prix at ONE 157 on May 20, 2022.
-Haggerty withdrew the day before the event, due to health issues, and was replaced by Josue Cruz.
+In the quarterfinal, Gonçalves was scheduled to face Jonathan Haggerty at ONE 157 on May 20, 2022.
+However, Haggerty was forced to pull out of his bout at the last minute due to health issue and was replaced by Josue Cruz.
 Gonçalves won the fight by a first-round technical knockout.

-Gonçalves faced Superlek Kiatmuu9 in the quarterfinals of the ONE Muay Thai Flyweight Grand Prix at ONE on Prime Video 1 on August 27, 2022.
+In the semifinal, Gonçalves faced Superlek Kiatmuu9 at ONE on Prime Video 1 on August 27, 2022.
 He lost after getting knocked out with an elbow in the first round.

+Post Grand Prix

+Gonçalves faced Jacob Smith on December 9, 2023, at ONE Fight Night 17.
+He lost the fight via knockout in the first round.

+Goncalves faced Aliff Sor.Dechapan on November 9, 2024, at ONE 169.
+He lost the fight via unanimous decision.

+Mixed martial arts career

+ONE Championship

+Gonçalves made his mixed martial arts debut against Banma Duoji on July 15, 2023, at ONE Fight Night 12.
+He lost the bout via unanimous decision.